By Max Hartshorne

 “The neighbors here don’t want this to keep going,” Kurt explained.
-We pedaled around some of the small town streets, bacl past the Algonquin and then down to the edge of the harbor.
+We pedaled around some of the small-town streets, back past the Algonquin and then down to the edge of the harbor.

-We had a little time before we were to depart on a whale watching excursion with Island Quest Marine, one of several outfitters who offer whale and shark fishing tours near Campobello and other islands where finback whales and dolphins are plentiful.
+We had a little time before we were to depart on a whale-watching excursion with Island Quest Marine, one of several outfitters that offer whale and shark fishing tours near Campobello and other islands where finback whales and dolphins are plentiful.